Simon-Brandt/ShellArgparser/README.md

 At the same time, we need an arguments definition file, aptly called `arguments.lst`.
 Its structure is identical to the arguments definition we previously used, allowing you to easily move a definition between your script and the separate file.

+You could even add a header to explain the fields, which is shown in the [localization](#help-message-localization) section.
+Then, you can set your text editor to interpret the data as CSV file, possibly syntax-highlighting the columns with the given header or visually aligning the columns (as done by the [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv "Visual Studio Code &rightarrow; marketplace &rightarrow; Rainbow CSV extension") extension in [Visual Studio Code](https://code.visualstudio.com/ "Visual Studio Code")).

 ```console
 $ cat arguments.lst
 var_1:a:var-1:-:-:1:Arguments:one value without default or choice